janicicpredrag/gclc/README.md

 Executables also can be built from the available source code.

+## Web version

+Since 2024, GCLC can be run inside web browser.
+GCLC web version works thanks to the [Emscripten](https://emscripten.org/) compiler which can compile C/C++ code to a [WASM](https://webassembly.org/) binary.
+WASM then can be run inside any major browser.

+The web graphical interface mimics Qt graphical interface, but it is independent form it.
+The web interface is written from scratch in Typescript.
+This graphical interface communicates with console version of GCLC compiled to WASM.
+However, web interface leans heavily on [Codemirror](https://codemirror.net/) for code input and code completion.

+Typescript code available in 'gclcWeb/' directory.
+File 'source/wGCLCmain.cpp' is the main file for WASM build.

 ## Building from source code

 GCLC is written in the C++ programming language and uses Qt libraries.